 The FDI Law provides, in summary, for the establishment of:

 - by decision of the Ministry of Economy, an FDI Unit, which shall, amongst various responsibilities, be charged with: (i) proposing FDI policies, priorities and programmes; (ii) building a base of investment data and information; (iii) consolidating and facilitating registration/licensing procedures for FDI projects;(iv) promoting/advertising the FDI environment; (v) preparing periodical reports on the FDI environment in the UAE; and (vi) attracting FDI to vital/strategic sectors; and

-- by decision of the UAE Cabinet, a FDI Committee, charged with studying and recommending to the UAE Cabinet, amongst others things: (i) a list of economic sectors that may benefit from additional levels of foreign ownership (“Positive List”); and (ii) adding to the list of sectors that shall not be open to additional levels of foreign ownership (“Negative List”).
+- by decision of the UAE Cabinet, an FDI Committee, charged with studying and recommending to the UAE Cabinet, amongst others things: (i) a list of economic sectors that may benefit from additional levels of foreign ownership (“Positive List”); and (ii) adding to the list of sectors that shall not be open to additional levels of foreign ownership (“Negative List”).

 - The FDI Law does not explicitly define the economic sectors or business activities in which foreign ownership beyond the current 49% limitation may be permitted.
-Rather, it provides that a Positive List will be developed by the FDI Committee, based on certain key criteria including:
+Rather, it provides that a Positive List will be developed by the FDI Committee based on certain key criteria, including:

-- Strategic plans in the UAE
+- Strategic Plans in the UAE

 - A return on investment for the UAE economy